 If you’ve already seen the Eiffel Tower, the Arc de Triomphe, the Champs Elysees and the Louvre, it’s time you discover a more authentic Paris and experience the city like a true Parisian!
-The city has so much to see and a wide variety of neighbourhoods, that it’s easy to fall into the trap of visiting one tourist attraction after the other, without ever actually experiencing Paris.
+There are so many things to do in Paris that it’s easy to fall into the trap of visiting one tourist attraction after the other, without ever actually experiencing Paris.

-Throw your guide book out the window and get lost in the streets.
+Throw your Paris guide book out the window and get lost in the streets.
 The best way to explore a city is to live like the locals do.
-So here we are, 10 things Parisiens love to do in Paris…
+So here we are, 10 things Parisians love to do in Paris…

 1. Buy a vintage book from a Bouquiniste

 Along the banks of the river Seine, booksellers sell a curious selection of vintage second-hand books.
 Get lost in the antique pages, filled with stories of Paris from days passed.
 These Bouquinistes are one of the rare and wonderful things that have remained consistent in Paris, dating back to the 16th century when market peddlers sold second-hand books here.

 Book sellers are on both sides of the river, giving the Seine the reputation of being ‘the only river in the world that runs between two bookshelves’.
 Spend an afternoon walking the banks of the river, and don’t forget to stop at one of the bridges and admire the view of the city from up there.